All Excursions are Single Ticket options; none are included in Conference Packages.

 Tuesday, February 20, 5:00–9:00 PM

 Meet at La Cocina Cooking School, Sabino 26

 (at the intersection with San Jorge in colonia San Antonio)

 Enjoy a traditional hands-on Mexican cooking class (includes dinner and margaritas), meet fellow writers, and learn more about Mexico, with chef and author Kris Rudolph.
 La Cocina is a short taxi ride ($40–50 pesos = $2.00–$2.50 USD) from Hotel Real de Minas (Writers’ Conference headquarters).

-Meet in Hotel Conference Room # 3 for a brief discussion
+Meet in Hotel Conference Room #5 for a short meeting before heading out.

 Meet at the front door of Hotel Real de Minas

-Join Joseph Toone, TripAdvisor’s top rated walking tour guide and award-winning history author of San Miguel de Allende Secrets series of books, to tour the cemetery next door to the conference.
-For an hour you’ll enjoy the history behind what we do in today’s SMA like:
+Join Joseph Toone, TripAdvisor’s top rated walking tour guide and award-winning history author of San Miguel de Allende Secrets bestselling series of books, to tour the cemetery next door to the conference.
+You’ll enjoy the stories behind what we do in today’s SMA like:

 The walking is flat with plenty of places to sit, perhaps on a crypt.